GENRE: *STEM/STEAM, NF, Biography

 A Work of Heart combines the simple science in Rajani LaRocca’s Your One and Only Heart with the contemporary storytelling about under-recognized medical heroes in Danna Zeiger’s Rewriting the Rules: How Dr. Kathleen Friel Created New Possibilities for Brain Research and Disability and Lisa Katzenberger’s It Belongs to the World: Frederick Banting and the Invention of Insulin.

-My research for this story included an interview with Maly and Jack’s only living child, Alice, age 89, and visits to the historical medical library at the College of Physicians of Philadelphia, the National Archives of Medicine, and Maly’s family home, where I was able to review her diaries, photo albums and correspondence.
+My research for A Work of Heart included an interview with Maly and Jack’s only living child, Alice, age 89, and visits to the National Archives of Medicine, the College of Physicians of Philadelphia, and to Maly’s family home, where I was able to review her diaries, photo albums and correspondence.

-I’m a writer for adults and children with work published in The New York Times, CNN and Huffington Post.
-My first book, A Sukkah for Bella, was published with Lovevery Books in 2025, and a second title, Sharing the Light, releases this fall.
-I serve on the selection committee for the Malka Penn Award for Human Rights in Children’s Literature at the University of Connecticut and my local library foundation board.
-I’m also a member of SCBWI and 12×12.
+My first book, A Sukkah for Bella, was released with Lovevery Books in 2025, and a second title, Sharing the Light, releases this fall.
+My work for adults has been published in The New York Times, CNN and Huffington Post.
+I serve on the selection committee for the Malka Penn Award for Human Rights in Children’s Literature at UCONN and on my local library foundation board.

 Thank you for considering my work.